 Even if you're not breastfeeding, you're still dealing with a complete hormone upheaval that will inevitably affect your vaginal homeostasis.

 Here’s the deal, postpartum vaginal odor can be normal, except when it’s not.
 If you take a shower, put on fresh clothes, and are still smelling a strong, fishy smell from your vagina, it may be a sign of an infection in your uterus, vagina, or perineum due to any tears you experienced in the birthing process.

 In this case, you likely need prescription-strength relief.
 If you want to handle this problem discreetly and without heading back to your doctor, you can try telemedicine services that focus on vaginal health.

-I have personally used this company and can tell you that their service is amazing.
+I have personally used Wisp and can tell you that their service is amazing.
 You get real prescriptions, prescribed by real US doctors, delivered right to your door in discreet packaging.

 This will save you so much time and frustration going to the doctor’s office and pharmacy.
 As a new momma with a little one in tow, I know how hard it can be to get out the door and sit through a long wait at your doctor’s office and then at the pharmacy.
 There are some amazing telehealth services that are revolutionizing the way we get medication and treat our embarrassing and annoying issues.

 How to Get Rid of Smelly Discharge After Birth That's Not Associated With an Infection

 I get it, you’re exhausted, your body hurts, and on top of that, you have weird smells that are making you feel anything but normal.
 The good news is that there are things you can do to get rid of the smelly discharge after birth.
 I know because I’ve been there.